-Today’s topic is the assumptions towards designers (UX/UI designers, in our case).
-Which ones are justified and which ones are just made-up stories?
-We’ll break down some myths and clarify what designers provide you with during the software development process.
-We’ll also talk about what they may expect from you, as a client in this collaboration.
+Sometimes, in the creative process what client expects and what they get vary.
+Hence, we’ll break down some myths and explain what designers provide you with during the software development process.
+How their expertise can help you in a created project?
+We’ll also talk about what they may expect from you, as a client, in this collaborative process and give you concrete examples of wireframes and prototypes.
 Ready?

 We always want to do tests, in any form.
 That’s why we ask for the product’s target users.
 Do you know who your potential customers are?
 Do you have access to them?
 Maybe you already talked to them and have a base of potential customers?
 If so, great.
 We can start our part of the research.
 If not, don’t worry, we’ll help you with it.

 Now, let me show you how we come from the concept to the final project.
 Also, it’s worth noting that some of the stages are omitted, as they were already mentioned in previous blog posts.
-Here, we focus on the design part.
+Here, we focus on the design process.

 Here, we can quickly and easily generate a map of the digital product without properly developing it.
 Thanks to that, we can see the connections between screens as well as the steps we have to take if we want to perform a given action.
 It also facilitates checking whether all the features are there.
 It’s a plan of the product in which we can re-arrange the hierarchy of information to make the product more user-friendly.

-After workshop, when everything is established, we provide you with wireframes.
+After the workshop, when everything is established, we provide you with wireframes.
 These grey sketches that we show you are eventually transformed into a prototype.

 At this point, when everything is accepted, we can get to the actual work.
 Usually, we start with planning the screens and then, as we go on, we design one after another.
 We also consult these few designed screens with a client to get a final confirmation.
 During this stage, we begin to collaborate even closer with developers.
 As we prepared some of the components and screens ahead, it’s time for them to code them.

 After the design phase, we carry on yet again tests – internal and external if possible.
 The latter ones are beneficial since they’re done with the target users.
 As the idea resembles the final product, we can gather even more insights about it.
 During our first tests, we check the logic of a product, while here, we make sure that everything is clear, accessible and easy to use.